European-Cyclists-Federation/European-Cyclists-Federation.github.io/README.md

 - [A1: Ratio of segregated cycle infrastructure to main roads](Visualization/Europe_map_A1.html)
 <iframe src="https://ajchavez94.github.io/Visualization/Europe_map_A1.html" height="900" width="900" name="iframe_a" title="Iframe Example"></iframe>

+> **Note**
+> The ratio of segregated cycle infrasctucture to main roads, is an indicator of road coverage by cycle infrastructure.
+The segregated cycle infrastructure considered are: cycle tracks, shared pedestrians (cycle and pedestrian paths) and cycle lanes.
+While the road newtork was calculated by integrating highways labeled as "motorway","trunk", "primary","secondary",  "tertiary","motorway_link", "trunk_link", "primary_link", "secondary_link", "tertiary_link" in OSM.
+Please visit our methodology section to obtain more insights on the data processing.

 [AL](https://ajchavez94.github.io/Visualization/AL/AL_map_A1.html)
  ||
 [AT](https://ajchavez94.github.io/Visualization/AT/AT_map_A1.html)